GYNECOMASTIA (ENLARGED MALE BREASTS)

 Do I have gynecomastia?

 Gynecomastia is a deformity.
 A breast that looks more prominent in the lower part is usually due to gynecomastia.
-Incase an individual is affected by the appearance, it is likely that the individual has gynecomastia.
+In case an individual is affected by the appearance of his chest, there is a good likelihood that he has gynecomastia.
 A clinical examination is adequate to ascertain the diagnosis.
-Gynecomastia can present differently.
+Gynecomastia can have varied presentations.
 It can affect one, or both sides of the chest.
 One of the sides may be affected more than the other.
 Some individuals may present with only a prominence of the skin around the nipple.
+In some individuals with massive weight loss, there can be significant sagging of the breast tissues.

 What causes gynecomastia?

 In the majority, gynecomastia occurs without an identifiable cause.
 These are primary or idiopathic gynecomastia.
-In some individuals, it can be secondary to some other rerason.
-For example, certain drugs, systemic diseases of liver, kidney, or chromosomal abnormalities.
-We usually screen individuals presenting with gynecomastia with assessment of levels of a few hormones.
+In some, it can be secondary to some other cause.
+For example, certain drugs, and systemic diseases of liver, kidney, or chromosomal abnormalities can lead to gynecomastia.
+We usually screen individuals presenting with gynecomastia with an assessment of levels of a few hormones.
 Normal levels of these are seen in primary gynecomastia.
-Any significant abnormality are evaluated with the help of an endocrinologist (specialist in treatment of diseases of hormones).
+Any significant abnormality in the levels of these hormones is further evaluated with the help of an endocrinologist (specialist in the treatment of diseases of hormones).

 What is the treatment of gynecomastia?